Chris Evans (ice hockey)

 Christopher Bruce Evans (September 14, 1946 – May 9, 2000) was a Canadian professional ice hockey defenceman.

 Career

 Evans played in the National Hockey League with the Toronto Maple Leafs, Buffalo Sabres, St. Louis Blues, Detroit Red Wings, and Kansas City Scouts.
 He played in the World Hockey Association with the Calgary Cowboys, Birmingham Bulls, and Quebec Nordiques.

-In his NHL career, Evans appeared in 204 games.
+In his WHA career, Evans appeared in 204 games.
 He scored eleven goals and added 51 assists.
-He also played in 241 WHA games, scoring nineteen goals and adding 42 assists.
+He also played in 241 NHL games, scoring nineteen goals and adding 42 assists.